 Learn

-If you're thinking about downsizing or moving to a new location, perhaps to retire to your dream locale or to be near family, you'll want to understand what's happening with the current housing market.
+If you're thinking about downsizing or moving to a new location, perhaps to live in your dream locale or to be near family, you'll want to understand what's happening with the current housing market.

-The year 2021 was an extreme sellers' market, with high demand for housing and low supply, which has led to rising house prices.
+The last several years saw an extreme sellers' market, with high demand for housing and low supply, which has led to rising house prices.
 Across the country, home prices rose 18.6% year-over-year from 2020 to 2021.1 The housing market varies, though, based on location and price point, so keeping general trends in mind, you'll still need to do a deep dive for your area when getting ready to sell or buy.

 If you're thinking of selling your current home and wish to buy a luxury home in the Southeast this year, it helps to be prepared for what you might find.